Emergency department banner

 Minor injuries unit

-• St Bartholomew’s is open from Monday to Friday, 8am to 4pm.
+• The St Bartholomew’s Hospital minor injuries unit is open from Monday to Friday, 8am to 4pm.
 It is located in Kenton and Lucas block of the hospital.
-Please note the minor injuries unit is closed on bank holidays.
-The minor injuries unit at St Bartholomew's will be closed from Thursday 27 June 2024 and will reopen on Tuesday 2 July 2024.
+The unit is closed on bank holidays.

 Same Day Emergency Care (SDEC)